ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

         ![Ability Object in Hierarchy](../../img/EditorManual/Abilities/EquipmentInHierarchy4.png "Ability Object in Hierarchy"){: .center}

-    2. Rename the `Ability` object to "Dodge" by clicking on the `Ability` object and pressing F2.
+    2. Rename the `Ability` object to "Dance" by clicking on the `Ability` object and pressing F2.
 This can also be done by right clicking and selecting "Rename", or by changing the name at the top of the **Properties** panel.

     Now when the player picks up the equipment, they will automatically gain the `Ability`!
-Of course, we still need to set it up to cause the dodge roll animation.
+Of course, we still need to set it up to cause the dance animation.

 5. The `Ability` object starts with default settings in the **Properties** window.
-To make our own dodge roll, we only need to change two things.
+To make our own dance, we only need to change two things.

     1. With the `Ability` object selected, navigate to the **Properties** window and scroll down to the _Ability_ section to change the **Key Binding** property to "Ability Feet".

         The Key Binding is which button will activate the ability.
 In this case, _Ability Feet_ is the `shift` key on keyboards.

-    2. Still in the **Properties** window and right beneath the Key Binding, change the **Animation** property to `unarmed_roll`.
+    2. Still in the **Properties** window and right beneath the Key Binding, change the **Animation** property to `unarmed_dance`.

         ![Ability Properties Panel](../../img/EditorManual/Abilities/AbilityPropertiesChange.png "Ability Properties Panel"){: .center}

-    **Now the ability is fully useable!** When you play your game, pick up the object, and then press `shift`, you will be able to do a dodgeroll!
+    **Now the ability is fully useable!** When you play your game, pick up the object, and then press `shift`, you will be able to do a dance!

 !!! info "Good Object Placement"
     If you haven't moved your `Equipment` object at all so far, your gem may be clipping into the ground!
 Feel free to move the whole `Equipment` object upwards to make it both easier to see and simpler to pick up.